Code-Crafter-s-Consortium/UCS/README.md

 ### Contributing

 Please place your UCS or UCSs in their own folder nested inside of a root folder.
 Include a README with any specific instructions.
+Upload the UCSs with a .vbs extension to provide some syntax highlighting to aid in readability.

 UCSs should be:
 - Version Independent (V2022 +)